plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator must enact the Integrative Decision-Making Process as follows:

 - **(a) Present Proposal:** First, the Proposer may describe the Tension and present a Proposal to address it.
 On the Proposer's request, the Facilitator may allow others to help craft a Proposal.
 However, the Facilitator must focus this help solely on getting to an initial Proposal to address the Proposer's Tension.
 The Facilitator must disallow discussing other Tensions or concerns about the Proposal.
 - **(b) Clarifying Questions:** Once the Proposer makes a Proposal, others may ask clarifying questions.
 These must be to better understand the Proposal or the Tension behind it.
 The Proposer may answer each question, or may decline to do so.
 The Facilitator must stop any reactions or opinions expressed about the Proposal, and prevent discussion of any kind.
-Participants may also ask the Secretary to read the Proposal or show any existing Governance, during this step or at any other time when the participant is allowed to speak, and the Secretary must do so.
+Participants may also ask the Secretary to read the Proposal or show any existing Gouvernance, during this step or at any other time when the participant is allowed to speak, and the Secretary must do so.
 - **(c) Reaction Round:** Next, each participant except the Proposer may share reactions to the Proposal, one person at a time.
 The Facilitator must immediately stop any out-of-turn comments, any attempts to engage others in a dialog, and any reactions to other reactions instead of to the Proposal.
 - **(d) Amend & Clarify:** Next, the Proposer may share comments in response to the reactions and make amendments to the Proposal.
 However, the primary intent of any amendments must be to better address the Proposer’s Tension, and not Tensions raised by others.
 The Facilitator must immediately stop comments by anyone other than the Proposer or Secretary.
 Any engagement by the Secretary must focus solely on capturing the amended Proposal.
 - **(e) Objection Round:** Next, each participant, one at a time, may raise potential Objections to adopting the Proposal.
 The Facilitator must stop and disallow discussion or responses of any kind.
 The Facilitator may test Objections, and must capture any valid Objections.
 If there are no valid Objections, the Proposal is adopted.